If you’re wondering how to become a CPA in Oregon, we’ve organized the Oregon CPA exam requirements below.

 2. Create an Account for CPA Central

-Once you have verified that you meet the education requirements, the first step is to set up an account in CPA Central.
+Once you have verified that you meet the education requirements, the first step is to create an account through NASBA’s CPA Portal to submit Oregon CPA exam applications and exam-section requests.

 3. Apply for the NASBA Education Evaluation Application